Robert Berdella: First known victim

-Howell was restrained to Berdella's bed for a period of approximately 28 hours.
-Throughout this period of captivity, Berdella repeatedly drugged, tortured, raped and violated him with foreign objects, repeatedly ignoring Howell's intermittent questioning as to why he was being treated in this manner, and pleas to be freed before, according to Berdella, Jerry "either asphyxiated on [his own] vomit, or the combination of the gag and the medicines were too strong for him to be able to catch breath".
+Howell was restrained to Berdella's bed for approximately 28 hours.
+Throughout this period of captivity, Berdella repeatedly drugged, tortured, raped, and violated him with foreign objects, repeatedly ignoring Howell's queries as to why he was being treated this way and his pleas to be freed.
+According to Berdella, Jerry "either asphyxiated on [his own] vomit, or the combination of the gag and the medicines were too strong for him to be able to catch breath".

-Berdella would later state that he briefly attempted to perform cardiopulmonary resuscitation upon Howell after he had died before dragging his body to the basement.
-He then suspended Howell's body above a large cooking pot and made several incisions to the youth's inner elbows and jugular vein, before leaving the body suspended in this position overnight to allow the blood to drain from his corpse.
-The following day, he dismembered Howell's body using a chainsaw and boning knives, before wrapping the sections in newspaper and trash bags.
-These bags were later placed inside larger trash bags which Berdella placed outside for a garbage crew to collect and take to a landfill site.
+Berdella would later state that he briefly attempted to perform cardiopulmonary resuscitation upon Howell after he had died, then dragged his body to the basement.
+He suspended Howell's body above a large cooking pot and made several incisions to his inner elbows and jugular vein, leaving the body suspended in this position overnight to allow the blood to drain from his corpse.
+The following day, he dismembered Howell's body using a chainsaw and boning knives and wrapped the sections in newspaper and trash bags.
+These bags were later placed inside larger trash bags, which Berdella placed outside for a garbage crew to collect and take to a landfill site.

-Later questioned by officers investigating Howell's disappearance, Berdella claimed to have driven the youth to Merriam as promised, and that the two had parted company close to Howell's intended destination.
+When later questioned by officers investigating Howell's disappearance, Berdella claimed to have driven the youth to Merriam as promised, where the two had parted company close to Howell's intended destination.
 Berdella further claimed he had not seen him since.

-As would be the case with all Berdella's murders, he kept a detailed log in which he documented each act of sexual and physical torture inflicted upon his victim.
-Berdella would recall thatlike the subsequent victims he would hold captiveHowell had repeatedly pleaded for his ongoing abuse and torture to cease throughout the period of his capture, although Berdella would either ignore these pleas, taunt his victim, or threaten him.
-He would remain adamant to investigators that this would be not for his enjoyment, but what he termed his "physical and mental satisfaction".
+As would be the case with all of Berdella's murders, he kept a detailed log in which he documented each act of sexual and physical torture inflicted upon his victim.
+Berdella would recall that, like his subsequent victims, Howell had repeatedly pleaded with Berdella to stop the abuse and torture, although Berdella would either ignore these pleas, taunt his victim, or threaten him.
+He would remain adamant to investigators that this was not for his enjoyment, but for what he called his "physical and mental satisfaction".